genner-lab/nyasa-crabs/README.md

 Data and code for Layfield et al. "Ecological speciation in East African freshwater crabs of the genus Arcopotamonautes Bott, 1955 across a lake-river boundary in the Lake Malawi catchment (Potamoidea: Potamonautidae: Potamonatinae)"

-***Notes***

-Analysis 1 refers to A.montivagus I vs A.montivagus II vs A.orbitospinus

-Analysis 2 refers to A.montivagus I vs vs A.orbitospinus

 ***

 **Assets**